 - An on-campus Center for Counseling and Diagnostic Services brings clients from off campus to be counseled by students in the program and provides opportunity for video and audio feedback.

 - Trainees provide off-campus counseling in local agencies, school districts, hospitals, and non-profit organizations.

 - The Masters in Counseling Program and participating school districts collaborate with the Migrant Education Advisor Program (MEAP), which is a collaborative partnership with the Office of Migrant Education.

 - Faculty actively support diversity and focus on multicultural counseling skills throughout the curriculum.

-- Classes are offered during the day, late afternoon, and evening.
+- Classes are offered during the morning, afternoon, and evening.

 Admission as a classified graduate student in the Master of Science in Counseling program requires: